In 1998, the first Humana second-hand shop and sorting centre was opened in Vilnius.

 Activities in Lithuania

 In Lithuania, Humana Second Hand Fundraising Projects operates the public establishment Humana People to People Baltic.
-This organisation supports sustainable development projects in Africa, Asia, Latin America and social partnership projects in Lithuania.
+This organisation supports sustainable development projects in Africa, Asia, Latin America and the social partnership program in Lithuania.

 Read more about Humana People to People Baltic here